Manhattan Maroons

 The Manhattan Maroons were a minor league baseball team based in Manhattan, Kansas.
 From 1909 to 1911, the Maroons played as members of the Class D level Central Kansas League and were followed in the league by the 1912 Manhattan "Elks," before the franchise joined the 1913 Kansas State League.
-Manhattan teams hosted home games at Athletic Park from 1909 to 1911, before moving to Southside Park.
+Manhattan teams hosted minor league home games at Athletic Park from 1909 to 1911, before moving to Southside Park.